PAY RANGE: EP15

 This is community liaison and technical work assisting in the development, coordination, and management of departmental initiatives that utilize volunteer services programs and community groups.
-Employees in this class participate in recruiting, training and evaluating volunteers for a variety of departmental functions, or city programs.
-Employees in the park environmental assignment perform work with volunteer groups engaged in sustaining and restoring natural environmental areas and parks within the city.
-Employees in the water environmental assignment perform community liaison work explaining the impact and projections of various environmental initiatives on resident homes and neighborhoods are a primary aspect of the work.
-All positions monitor the operation of volunteer programs to assure that volunteers and volunteer organizations are in compliance with departmental regulations and operational standards to assure that departmental needs are being met.
-All positions work closely with community groups, volunteer agencies, and individual volunteers to implement volunteer programs are significant aspects of the work.
+Employees in this class participate in recruiting, training and evaluating volunteers for a variety of departmental functions, or city programs and communicate the department’s vision and goals to volunteers.
+Employees perform work in the Parks and Recreation, Water Environmental or Free Library assignments.
+Employees in the Parks and Recreation assignment perform stewardship capacity-building work with volunteer groups engaged in sustaining and restoring neighborhood parks, Fairmount Park and natural environmental areas within the city.
+Employees in the Water Environmental assignment perform community liaison work explaining the impact and projections of various environmental initiatives on resident homes and neighborhoods.
+All positions monitor the operation of volunteer programs to assure that volunteers and volunteer organizations are in compliance with departmental regulations and operational standards.
+All positions work closely with community groups, volunteer agencies, and individual volunteers to implement volunteer programs as a significant aspect of the work.
 Work is performed under the direction of an administrative superior.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-Employees in this class must perform community liaison or technical work that assists in the development, coordination and management of departmental initiatives that utilize volunteer services program and community groups
+Employees in this class must perform community liaison and/or technical work assisting in the development, coordination and management of departmental initiatives that utilize volunteer services.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)